Back to Courses

 • Introduction to using power analysis to reveal secrets

-Module format
+Course format

-This module is a strong blend of theoretical discussion and practical, hands-on effort with tools that need physical instruction and as a result is currently only available in person.
+This course is a strong blend of theoretical discussion and practical, hands-on effort with tools that need physical instruction and as a result is currently only available in person.
 This might not suit everyone’s needs, but, the good news is you get to visit us in Manchester where we also host a social on the first evening.
-To help everyone keep in touch during the module we provide a Slack workspace.
-This is good for coordinating social time as well as sharing notes and ideas about the module topics.
+To help everyone keep in touch during the course we provide a chat workspace.
+This is good for coordinating social time as well as sharing notes and ideas about the course topics.
 Don’t worry about either the social night or the social media: first of all you don’t have to join in if this isn’t your thing, but also, this isn’t about any form of “professional networking” its just a bunch of people hanging out after learning some awesome stuff.

 The classroom is well appointed, has good WiFi and hot and cold drinks, its spacious, comfortable, has plenty of power sockets, lots of natural light, and is wheelchair friendly.
 The course is delivered in English and digital versions of slides and handouts will be provided where appropriate.